EssamWisam/MLPath/README.md

 ### 📜 The MLDir Manifesto
 The directory structure generated by MLDir complies with the MLDir manifesto ( a set of 'soft' standards) which attempts to enforce seperation of concerns among different stages of the machine learning pipeline and among writing code and running experiments (hyperparameter tuning).
-It specifies:

-➜ Each stage in the ML pipeline should be a separate directory.

-➜ If that stage is further broken down into sub-stages, each sub-stage should be a separate directory (in the top level)

-➜ For any pipeline stage, each alternative that implements that stage should be in a separate directory within that stage's folder.

-➜ Any implementation of a stage is a set of functions.

-➜ Functions are defined only in .py files not in notebooks.

-➜ Notebooks are only for testing or running entire pipelines (e.g., training and hyperparameter tuning).
-They import the needed functions from pipeline stages.

-You can also read more about the manifesto [here](https://github.com/EssamWisam/MLPath/tree/main/mlpath/mldir_cli/project).
+We recommend that you read more about the manifesto [here](https://github.com/EssamWisam/MLPath/tree/main/mlpath/mldir_cli/project).

 ### To get started